 The performance review season requires managers to assess the performance of their employees over the last year, provide feedback on goal achievement, identify opportunities for development, and provide a final rating.

-While the process of performance management varies from company to company, with some companies holding annual feedback discuss, other companies building a robust process for performance discussions occurring quarterly, and other companies eliminating stacked ranking and ratings in general, one thing remains constant, performance discussions are not successful without a deep focus on communication.
+While the process of performance management varies from company to company, with some companies holding annual feedback discussions, other companies building a robust process for performance discussions occurring quarterly, and other companies eliminating stacked ranking and ratings in general, one thing remains constant, performance discussions are not successful without a deep focus on communication.

 Performance management does not work if the organization does not know how to provide feedback and how to communicate effectively.